 Provide a scope of work.
 Provide a detailed description of the proposed project tasks, who will be responsible for each, what the project deliverables will be, and a schedule for accomplishing them.

-An appraisal has already been completed for the Little Bit property.
-An offer has been made to their Board of Directors, subject to funding.
+A template Conservation Easement has been submitted to the Little Bit property owners and their Board of Directors are reviewing it.
+Initial feedback is positive and King County is confident the acquisition is still moving forward.
+King County will re-do an appraisal following agreement on the Conservation Easement The WRIA 8 Project Selection Committee has reviewed the Easement template too, and they have provided comments to make it sufficiently protective of the resource values and allow for the same level of restoration as would be possible with a fee acquisition.
 King County plans to acquire the property within 6 months of receiving grant funds (by June 2016).

 An appraisal will be started on the Reid Family Investment property within three months after receiving grant funds (around March 2016).
 An offer will be made around June 2016 and the property could close by Dec.
 2016.

-The project deliverable for reach property will be a Deed.
+The project deliverable for the Little Bit property is a signed and recorded Conservation Easement while the deliverable for the Reid property will be a Deed.
 The acquisition process will be conducted by WLRD’s acquisition section and the acquisition will receive oversight by the King County project manager.

 Explain how you determined your cost estimates.
 Please attach a detailed budget for completing the scope of work.
 Include anticipated costs for labor, land acquisition, consultant fees and tasks, construction contracts, materials, and other relevant costs.